Reliability in Times of AI GPU Shortage

 Implementing Idempotency:

-1. Unique Identifiers: Assign unique IDs to each request.
-If a system sees a request with an ID it has already processed, it can safely ignore or return the already computed response without reprocessing.
+- Unique Identifiers: Assign unique IDs to each request.
+If a system sees a request with an ID that has already been processed, it can safely ignore or return the already computed response without reprocessing.

 Aspiring to Elevate the Distributed Cloud System